Linn Sandström

-Linn Sandström (born 8 November 1991) is a Brazilian-born Swedish-Australian professional boxer who has twice challenged for the WBA female super-flyweight title.
+Linn Sandström (born 8 November 1991) is a Brazilian-born Swedish-Australian professional boxer.
+She has held the WBA interim female flyweight title since September 2026.
+Sandström has also twice challenged for the WBA female super-flyweight title.

 Early and personal life

 Sandström was born in Brazil, but grew up in Sweden after being adopted when she was seven weeks old.
 She played table tennis at an international level and has a degree in marketing.

 In 2016 Sandström moved to Australia, where she joined Bondi Boxing Club in an effort to improve her fitness and lose weight.

 Away from the boxing ring, she works as a professional model with Adidas among the brands she has done photoshoots for.